analytiq-hub/sigagent.github.io/autonomous_agents.md

       * The OpenAPI key requires payment, the Pinecone key can be gotten for free.
     * `python -m autogpt` (run with `-h` for parameters)
     * Also see lalab.ai's [Auto-GPT tutorial: How to set up Auto-GPT](https://lablab.ai/t/auto-gpt-tutorial-how-to-set-up-auto-gpt)
+  * Prompts that work:
+    * Write a python program that takes as input an integer, and returns the prime number factorization.
+Write a unit tester as well.

 #### Repos
 * [mbusigin](https://github.com/mbusigin)/[yaml-runner](https://github.com/mbusigin/yaml-runner)